 Bulletin

-Family Room & Children Activity Bags- Children Activity Bags- We value children in our worship services.
+Activity Bags We value children in our worship services.
 If needed, there is a family room available for families with children.
 The family room has a diaper changing table, a closed-circuit TV to watch the worship service, toys and books for children.
 The family room is located across from the kitchen in the long hallway, the first door on the right, just past the bathrooms.
 There are “King’s Kids” bags with activities for children to help them worship.
 They are near the usher’s station on a small rack.
 Please return the bag to the rack after the service.

-Holy Communion- The Scripture teaches the Lord’s Supper is a precious gift of God in which Christ gives us His true body and blood (in a miraculous way), together with the bread and wine, for the forgiveness of our sins and the strengthening of our faith.
-Because the Bible teaches that this Sacrament may also be spiritually harmful if misused the LCMS ordinarily communes only those who have been instructed in the teachings of our church and who have confessed their faith in these teachings.
-Please speak to Pastor Ralph before the service if you have a question about this.
+Holy Communion The Scripture teaches the Lord’s Supper is a precious gift of God in which Christ gives us His true body and blood (in a miraculous way), together with the bread and wine, for the forgiveness of our sins and the strengthening of our faith.
+Because the Bible teaches that this Sacrament may also be spiritually harmful if misused ( 1 Cor: 11:27), and that participation in the Lord’s Supper is an act of confession of faith, we ordinarily commune those who have been instructed in the teachings of our church and who have confessed their faith in these teachings.
+If you have a question, please speak to Pastor Ralph before the service.
 For those who prefer a non-alcoholic alternative, there is grape juice at the center of each tray.
 Those not receiving the Sacrament, including children, are invited to come to the altar, cross their arms over their chest, and receive a special blessing.

 Welcome